typelevel/typelevel.github.com/_events/2019-04-01-summit-philadelphia.md

 {% include venue_map.html %}

+## Code of Conduct

+The Code of Conduct & reporting of incidents are handled together with the team of the Northeast Scala Symposium.
+You can find details on <a href="https://nescala.io/#code">their website</a>.
+In short: there is a Slack team where you can report incidents to the organizers, to which every ticket holder should have received an invitation.
+It is possible to file anonymous reports.
+The list of organizers can be found <a href="https://nescala.io/organizers.html">here</a>.

 ## Sponsors

 We'd like to thank all our sponsors who help to make the Summit happen: